illythecat/NSMB-Editor/README.md

 In order to create an ASM hack, use the Dirbaio's [ASM Patch Template](https://github.com/Dirbaio/ASMPatchTemplate), it's a very nice starting point.
 The make file automatizes ASM hacking, but NSMBe can insert labels from built object files into specific spots in the arm9.bin file based on a label instruction that has been specified.

+Labels with function names are supported but not encouraged!!!

 A few examples of labels that are valid for the editor:
 - trepl_210ABCD